antbucc/PE4GenAI/docs/01-Let's Start/3-Categories.md

+Generative AI has a wide range of applications in various tasks and activities.

 1. **Generation**: Generative AI can create content, such as writing blog posts, composing emails, or generating images.
 It can intuitively produce text or visual content based on a given input.
 2. **Extraction**: This involves extracting specific data from a larger dataset.
 For example, a generative AI system can extract tables from a PDF and convert them into a format compatible with applications like Microsoft Excel.
 3. **Summarization**: Generative AI can take large volumes of text and condense it into shorter, summarized versions.
 This is useful for creating meeting notes from conference call transcripts or summarizing lengthy articles.